Ships must slow down more often to save whales, feds say

 The whales give birth off the coast of Georgia and Florida and head north to feed off of New England and Canada.
 They’re popular with whale watching tours that leave from places such as Provincetown, Massachusetts, and Portland, Maine, in the summer.

-Members of New England ‘s lobster fishing industry have made the case that too many rules designed to save the whales focus on fishing and not on vessel strikes.
+Members of New England’s lobster fishing industry have made the case that too many rules designed to save the whales focus on fishing and not on vessel strikes.
 Some characterized the new vessel speed rules as overdue.

 Fishermen are unfairly being held accountable for whale deaths that occur due to vessel strikes, said Patrice McCarron, executive director of the Maine Lobstermen’s Association, which is the largest fishing industry association on the East Coast.